healeycodes/bandwidth-checker/README.md

 A Node server displays a scatter graph of the recent bandwidth results via Chart.js.

-I run this on a Raspberry Pi connected to my router via ethernet.
+I run my own setup on a Raspberry Pi connected to my router via ethernet.

 &nbsp;